Suhan-Ganesh/Deepfake/SETUP_GUIDE.md

 - ✅ Support for both authentic and deepfake media
 - ✅ Confidence scoring for detection results
 - ✅ Ensemble detection using multiple models for improved accuracy
+- ✅ Model training capabilities for all supported architectures

 ## Setup Instructions